slipke/csm_ss15_sem_team_vagrant/java-jboss/chef/README.md

  * `sudo chef-client --local-mode --runlist 'recipe[apt]",recipe[java],recipe[jboss7],recipe[HdM-Jboss-chef::jboss-config]'`

 ## Configuration of the JBoss-Server
-This project configures a management user for managing the JBoss web interface.
+This project configures a management user for managing the JBoss-Web-Interface.
 The Username is `"Administrator"` and the password is `"changeit!"` both without the quote.
 If you want to change these credentials you have to edit the [default.rb](/attributes/default.rb) file.
 Keep in  mind, that the password must be inserted in the following format:
 HEX( MD5( username ':' realm ':' password))